FIRST-Tech-Challenge/FtcRobotController/README.md

   the minimum confidence parameter.
 * Fixes a potential exploitation issue of [CVE-2019-11358](https://www.cvedetails.com/cve/CVE-2019-11358/) in OnBotJava
 * Fixes changing the address of an Expansion Hub with additional Expansion Hubs connected to it
-* Preserves the Control Hub's network connection when "Restart Robot" is selected
+* Preserves the Control Hub's network connection when "Restart org.firstinspires.ftc.teamcode.Robot" is selected
-* Fixes issue where device scans would fail while the Robot was restarting
+* Fixes issue where device scans would fail while the org.firstinspires.ftc.teamcode.Robot was restarting
 * Fix RenderScript usage
     * Use androidx.renderscript variant: increased compatibility
     * Use RenderScript in Java mode, not native: simplifies build